skroutz/rafka-rb/README.md

 Features
 -------------------------------------------------------------------------------

 - Consumer implementation
   - consumer groups
-  - offsets are managed automatically
+  - offsets may be managed automatically or manually
 - Producer implementation
   - support for partition hashing key